Research

 First Factor: DR and DA Link Building Pricing Scales

-The cost of a backlink is often based on DR and/or DA scores of a site that will host the links:
+The cost of a backlink is often based on DR and/or DA scores of a site that will host the links.
+Both are used to measure the quality of a link coming from that site.

 • DR (Domain Rating): Measures the strength of a site’s backlink profile.
 Scores range between 0 – 100; high scores indicate a high-quality profile with a significant number of backlinks.